LUCILLE HOWE

 She is also part of the BAFTA-winning cast of How To Be A Person on All4 and plays the guest lead in episode 82 of Doctors on BBC1.

-She recently filmed a small role for the new Sky adaptation of Day Of The Jackal, starring Eddie Redmayne, out next year.
+She recently filmed a small role for the new Sky adaptation of Day Of The Jackal, starring Eddie Redmayne, out November 2024.

 As a presenter, she hosts online content for Australian travel company, Inspiring Vacations, which can be viewed HERE.